louisponet/DFControl.jl/README.md

 ```julia
 get_default_pseudo(:O, :pbesolrel) #again changes `pbesolrel` to the set you defined before
 ```
-If multiple pseudos are defined for one set and element, you can specify `kwarg` `pseudo_fuzzy = ...` to pull out the one you want to use.
+If multiple pseudos are defined for one set and element, you can specify keyword `pseudo_fuzzy = ...` to pull out the one you want to use.
 For more info on other default functionality please look in the documentation and examples.

 ## General Usage